rocky-d/informatics/README.md

 # informatics

-This project is used to record the programming problems I do. 😃
+This project is mean to serve as a record of my code for solving informatics problems. 😃

+Welcome everyone to offer opinions! 😊

-### Tree
+### Directory Tree (07/09/2023)

 ```
 ├─code